 The purpose of HoKua Place is to provide local housing in line with Policy #2.
-The Project will provide 683 multi-family units and 86 single family units.
+The Project will provide 683 multifamily units and 86 single family units.
 The Project will comply with the County's affordable housing policy.
 HoKua Place will preserve Kapa'a town's separate distinctiveness with its elevated lands and walking/bicycle paths connecting the Project with the town as Policy #3 emphasizes.

-HoKua Place is intended to be designed to where it's residents will be safe in walking and bicycling.
-The Project is substantially within a 10-minute walking distance to town, thus creating a healthy life to its residents.
+HoKua Place will be designed so its residents will be safe in walking and bicycling.
+The Project is substantially within a 10-minute walking distance to Kapa'a town, thus enabling its residents to maintain a healthy lifestyle.
 HoKua Place is a place designed for a healthy and complete neighborhood per Policy #4.

-HoKua Place will include roadways accepted by the State Department of Transportation and the County Public works.
-These roadways will help the traffic congestion in the immediate area.
+HoKua Place will include roadways acceptable to the State Department of Transportation and the County Department of Public works.
+These roadways will ameliorate the traffic congestion in the immediate area.
 (See TIAR).
-The Project will be providing water source to the Project and contribute to the Department of Water system.
-HoKua Place will also be contributing to the wastewater system for increasing its capacity.
-Therefore HoKua Place is contributing to infrastructure per Policy # 5.
+The Project will offer to provide a water source to the Project and contribute to the Department of Water system.
+HoKua Place will also be contributing to the wastewater system by increasing its capacity.
+Therefore, HoKua Place is contributing to infrastructure per Policy # 5.

 Policy #6 emphasizes to reduce the cost of living.
 HoKua Place will help to reduce the cost of living by reducing the need for driving into Kapa'a town.
-With the increase in population created by this Project in the area, more businesses will develop thus creating jobs where residents can live and work without the use of vehicle transportation.
+With the increase in population created by this Project in the area, more businesses will develop thus creating jobs where residents can live and work without the use of motor vehicle transportation.